AlexandreDecan/sismic/README.rst

 Documentation
 -------------

-The documentation for the stable version is available at http://pyss.readthedocs.org/en/stable/.
-The latest version of this documentation is available at http://pyss.readthedocs.org/en/latest/
+The latest version of the documentation is available at http://pyss.readthedocs.org/ .

 It can also be directly built from the `docs/` directory using Sphinx.